pprchal/hydropad/README.md

-# Mobile drumpad for hydrogen
+# Mobile drumpad for hydrogen - version 0.3
 > Turns mobile phone into remote control for hydrogen.

 > Handy for garage bands, multiple musicans can control one drummer ;)